LISCB/PythonForBiochemists/README.md

     ```
     conda create -n pythonforbiochemists
     conda activate pythonforbiochemists
-    conda install -y numpy matplotlib scipy pandas jupyterlab
+    conda install -y numpy matplotlib scipy pandas jupyterlab openpyxl
     ```
 *  GUI:
-    1. Open the Anaconda Navigator app SS
+    1. Open the Anaconda Navigator app
-    2. Click on "Environments" SS
+    2. Click on "Environments"
-    3. Create a new environment called 'pythonforbiochemists' SS
+    3. Create a new environment called 'pythonforbiochemists'
-    4. Click on 'update index' SS
+    4. Click on 'update index'
-    5. Select these packages for install: numpy, matplotlib, scipy, pandas, jupyterlab SS
+    5. Select these packages for install: numpy, matplotlib, scipy, pandas, jupyterlab, openpyxl
     6. Click on 'apply' and accept that ~100 packages will actually be installed.

-Now, we'll choose a download location for the tutorial (here, we'll use a folder called 'Documents',) and download this repository using Git (you can get the URL for a repository by clicking on the green box labeled 'Code'.
-SS)  *There are only command-line instructions for now:*
+Now, we'll choose a download location for the tutorial (here, we'll use a folder called 'Documents',) and download this repository using Git (you can get the URL for a repository by clicking on the green box labeled 'Code'.)  *There are only command-line instructions for now:*
 *  Command line:
     ```
     cd Documents